 Their life cycle is more distinctive and unique as they start their lives without any legs and they grow in later.

 Our favorite life cycle is the butterfly, I told my kids how afraid of caterpillars I was but that I loved butterflies, but they told me it was the same thing so I should love caterpillars too.
 I just can’t, they gross me out, how they move, ugh.

 Recommended Life Cycle Books for Kids

-You can’t go wrong readying any of these life cycle books with these wonderous illustrations that worksheets can’t always capture.
+You can’t go wrong reading any of these life cycle books with these wonderous illustrations that worksheets can’t always capture.

 Plant life cycles